appscode-cloud/docs/docs/platform/guides/database-management/delete-database.md

 # Delete Database

-This guide explains how to delete a database instance from the platform console.
-There are two ways to trigger a deletion — from the **Datastore Overview** page (bulk or single) or from inside the **individual database page**.
-Both methods lead to the same confirmation step.
+There are two ways to delete a database — from the **Datastore Overview** page (bulk or single) or from inside the **individual database page**.
+Both lead to the same confirmation step.

 > **Warning:** Deleting a database is a permanent and irreversible action.
 Ensure you have a valid backup before proceeding.